 * Use a password database.
 There are several great ones out there.
 We recommend 1Password, LastPass, Keepass, and PassswordSafe among others.
 With these tools, you just enter a single password to unlock your database, and then copy-and-paste the right password into each account you use.
 I use a password database for all of my accounts.
 Getting this set up can be a little tricky, but it has made things much easier for me to manage.

 Every day, Zen Planner strives to balance human simplicity with the overwhelming complexity of today’s technology.
 It’s a difficult balance to achieve, and we rarely get it exactly right.
 We’re always listening to you for ways that we can make things better.
-But there are some rules we simply must follow, so we have to respond “no” to some requests.
-Please keep on telling us what you need to run your business better, and we’ll keep on building the best fitness software in the world.
+But there are some rules we simply must follow, such as asking staff to reset their passwords in accordance to PCI requirements.
+Please keep on telling us what you need to run your business better, and we’ll keep on building the best fitness software in the world!